alphagov/govwifi-tech-docs/source/documentation/introduction.md

 - public sector workers
 - consultants and contractors
 - members of the public who need to work from buildings - like lawyers and jurors in courts, or private sector workers collaborating with government

-If you manage IT services in a public sector organisation and would like to make GovWifi available in your buildings, use this technical documentation to find out how to:

-- set up GovWifi
-- manage the GovWifi connection
-- manage acceptable use of GovWifi

-The Cabinet Office operates the GovWifi service and supports public sector network administrators to set up and manage GovWifi in their organisations.